Instructor: Dr. Kate Wilson

 Format: Course utilizing lectures and interactive small group work, in-class exercises and discussions

 Target Students: Graduate students wanting to learn practical approaches to improving maternal and child health in low- and middle-income country settings

-Taught by Dr. Donna Denno and co-sponsored by Global WACh and Health Services.
-The course provides an understanding of the causes and functional effects of the MCH problems and is designed for students wanting to work in resource-poor settings.
+Description: The course provides an understanding of the causes and functional effects of MCH problems in developing countries.

 Description: This course utilizes a case/problem-based discussion to define ways that law and policy intersect to impact health inequities for women, adolescents, and children (WACh), and to identify potential approaches to improve WACh health.
 The course will employ comparative examples of both global and domestic issues.
 An optional small group discussion section will be offered immediately before the class which will involve student critiques of readings and further discussion with the seminar panelists.